 End of parental authority

-- your child reaches full age (at his or her 18th birthday);
+- when your child reaches full age or the age of majority (18);

 - your child, while not yet of full age, is emancipated: